Hereโs The MileLionโs review of the DBS yuu Card, which shows that even โaunty cardsโ can be pretty darn exciting.

 Subsequent | S$196.20 | S$98.10 |

-The DBS yuu Card has an annual fee of S$196.20 for the principal cardholder, and a S$98.10 fee per supplementary card.
+The DBS yuu Card has an annual fee of S$196.20 for the principal cardholder, and a S$98.10 fee for each supplementary card.

 The first yearโs fee is waived.
-There is no prescribed minimum spending requirement to waive the second and subsequent year’s fees, but based on personal experience it’s not too difficult to do.
+While DBS does not publish a specific minimum spend to waive the second and subsequent yearโs fees, based on my personal experience itโs not too difficult to do.

 What welcome offers are available?